 OASDI stands for Old Age, Survivors, and Disability Income.
 It is another name for Social Security.

 Each year, the IRS publishes a maximum amount of wages/salaries which are subject to the Social Security portion of FICA taxes.
 You cannot deduct more than the maximum amount of Social Security tax from an employee's paycheck.

 Some payments to employees are exempt from FICA taxes.
 For example, payments to "family employees" (your own children working for you) under 18 are not subject to FICA taxes.
 Read this article to see the entire list.

 Did you deduct too much Social Security tax from an employee?
 Maybe it was because you kept on deducting above the Social Security maximum.
-Or maybe you forgot that Social Security taxes for employees are reduced by 2% in 2011. in any case, you must refund the money.
+In any case, you must refund the money.
 There are also some other tax reports you may need to correct.